biochorl/biochorl/README.md

 I want to drive innovation in protein and biocatalyst discovery/evolution/engineering for industrial and biomedical applications.

-Now it is clear that any future development in the biotech field will need self-improving transfer learning/reinforcement learning AI-approaches that can be supervised to efficiently build new models/new hypothesis, as well as to autonomously propose experiments for collecting new experimental data.
+In my opinion any future development in the biotech field will need self-improving transfer learning/reinforcement learning AI-approaches that can be supervised to efficiently build new models/new hypothesis, as well as to autonomously propose experiments for collecting new experimental data.
 I hope with my feedbacks and work to contribute in building this future of supervised automation in bioinformatics.

   </p>